friends-of-tutorials/securely-transfer-messages/README.md

 ### 3.2 Javascript

 The symmetric and asymmetric encryptions are not natively supported by Javascript.
 In the following examples I will use this library for asymmetric encription: https://github.com/travist/jsencrypt.
+For the symmetric part I will use this library: https://code.google.com/archive/p/crypto-js/.
 Fell free to use different ones.

 #### 3.2.1 Preparations